Welcome to today's edition of the Rush 24-7 podcast.

 How long did it take for George W. Bush to panic the country into war with Iraq?

-Panic, I put those in parentheses.
+Panic, I put that in parentheses.

 How long did it take?

-I was uh I think it was over nine months.
+I think it was over nine months.

 How long do we go to the United Nations and beg France and the Security Council to join us?

-Doing everything we could to round up allies, doing everything we could to explain how many resolutions that Saddam Hussein had ignored.
+The president did not rush into this at least nine months, if not more, doing everything we could to round up allies, doing everything we could to explain how many resolutions that Saddam Hussein had ignored.

-Now, after being told for what now, six years, five years or so, the Iraq war started 2003.
+Now, after being told for what now, six years, five years or so, the Iraq war started 2003, after being told for five years or so that the rush to war in Iraq was wrong.

-We've got Pelosi, we've got Frank, we've got Dodd, we got Harry Reid, want us to rush to bailout in a week without knowing the specifics of what's involved here.
+Want us to rush to bailout in a week without knowing the specifics of what's involved here?

 And then we have such a catastrophe here.